JEP draft: Prepare to Make Final Mean Final

 f.setAccessible(true); // Make C's final field mutable

 // 2.
-Create an object of class C
+Create an instance of C

 C obj = new C();